 This is a big change from last year.
 At WWDC 2021, Apple announced that iOS 15 would run on very old models, such as the iPhone 6s (2015) and first-generation SE (2016).
 They’ve both dropped off the supported list, and the iPhone 7 is gone too.
 If you’ve got one of these iPhones, it may be time to upgrade.

 iOS 16: New features

-iOS 16 isn’t a massive upgrade, but it’s filled with fun new features that will make your iPhone feel fresh this fall:
+iOS 16 is a substantial upgrade.
+It doesn’t change everything about your iPhone, but it’s filled with fun new features that will make it feel fresh this fall: